 Meera Sethi

-Meera Sethi is a visual artist with a interdisciplinary, intuitive, and research-based practice that moves across painting, drawing, fibre, illustration, performance, and social practice.
+Meera Sethi is a New-Delhi born, Toronto-based visual artist with a process-oriented, interdisciplinary, and research-based practice that moves between painting, drawing, fibre, illustration, public art, performance, and social practice.

-Her work sits at the intersection of the subjugated body and histories of cloth with a particular focus on South Asia and it’s diasporas.
-She is interested in the making, wearing, and disposing of cloth; clothing as a form of self-expression and resistance; and the ways textile is constituted over vast geographies.
+Her work sits at the intersection of the body and cloth with a particular focus on South Asia and it’s diasporas.
+She references histories of gender, labour, textile, environment, clothing, and migration among other interests.

 Her work can be found in the permanent collection of the Royal Ontario Museum and the Wedge Collection.
-It has been exhibited nationally and internationally.
-She is the recipient of multiple awards from the Toronto, Ontario and Canada Arts Councils, the Textile Museum of Canada, University of Toronto, Inter Access, and the Banff Centre for Arts and Creativity.
+In Canada, it has been exhibited regionally at the Varley Art Gallery of Markham, Cambridge Art Galleries, The Art Gallery of Burlington, and The Aga Khan Museum among other national venues.
+She is the recipient of multiple awards and residencies from the Toronto, Ontario and Canada Arts Councils, the Textile Museum of Canada, University of Toronto, Inter Access, The Banff Centre for Arts and Creativity, Mount Allison University, and The University of Winnipeg.

 She lives and works as an immigrant-settler in Tkaronto (Toronto, Canada), the traditional territory of the Anishnaabe, Haudenosaunee, Wendat, Chippewa, and Mississaugas of the Credit First Nation.